 - Step #5: Plug existing content into a customer journey map or calendar view to identify gaps where you’ll need new content

 - Step #6: Create new content and/or tweak existing content

-- Step #7: Publish your crisis-approved content and pat yourself on a job well done under pressure!
+- Step #7: Publish your crisis-approved content and pat yourself on the back for a job well done under pressure!